Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Introduction

-The contribution of the paper can be summarized as follows: (1) We introduce the differentiable mixed-motive game (DMG) and propose Altruistic Gradient Adjustment (AgA) algorithm to align individual and collective objectives from a gradient perspective.
-(2) We theoretically prove that careful selection of the alignment weight's sign can expedite convergence in AgA and effectively avoid unstable fixed points.
-(3) Visualizations based on a two-player DMG show that our method efficiently aligns individual and collective objectives.
-Further experiments conducted on mixed-motive testbeds and modified SMAC environments underscore the superior performance of our AgA method in several measurement metrics compared to baselines.
+In summary, the contributions of this paper are as follows: (1) We are the first work to model the mixed-motive game as a differentiable game (to the best of our knowledge) and propose the AgA algorithm to align individual and collective objectives from a gradient perspective.
+(2) We theoretically prove that, in the neighborhood of fixed points, AgA could pull the gradient toward stable fixed points of the collective objectives and push the gradient away from unstable fixed points.
+(3) We introduce Selfish-MMM2, a novel large-scale mixed-motive cooperation environment, and conduct comprehensive experiments across multiple settings that verify our theoretical claims and demonstrate the superior performance of the AgA algorithm.